SKTheSculptor/VisionDraw/README.md

-VisionDraw
+# VISIONDRAW

-A touchless drawing application using hand gesture recognition with OpenCV and MediaPipe.
+VisionDraw is a touchless drawing application that allows users to draw on a digital canvas using hand gesture recognition using OpenCV and MediaPipe.

-Features
+# FEATURES

-Hand Gesture Drawing: Draw on a virtual canvas using index finger gestures
+- Hand Gesture Drawing:
+  Draw on a virtual canvas using index finger gestures.

-Real-time Camera Feed: Live video feed displayed in the top-right corner
+- Real-time Camera Feed:
+  Live webcam feed displayed in the top-right corner.

+- Selective Erase:
-Selective Erase: Select and erase specific drawn regions with two-finger gesture
+  Select and erase specific drawn regions using a two-finger gesture.

-Full Canvas Clear: Clear entire canvas using a keyboard shortcut
+- Full Canvas Clear:
+  Clear the entire canvas using a keyboard shortcut.

+- Intuitive Layout:
-Intuitive Layout: Split-screen design with drawing canvas on the left and controls on the right
+  Split-screen design with the drawing canvas on the left and controls on the right.

-Requirements

-Python 3.7+
+# REQUIREMENTS

+- Python 3.7 or above
-OpenCV
+- OpenCV

-MediaPipe
+- MediaPipe

-NumPy
+- NumPy

-Installation
+# INSTALLATION

-Clone the repository:
+## Clone the Repository
 git clone https://github.com/SKTheSculptor/VisionDraw.git
 cd VisionDraw

-Install dependencies:
+## Install Dependencies
 pip install opencv-python mediapipe numpy

-Usage
+# USAGE

-Run the application:
+Run the application using:
 python main.py

-Controls
+# CONTROLS

-Gestures
+## Hand Gestures

-Index Finger Up: Draw mode – move finger to draw on canvas
+- Index Finger Up:
+  Draw Mode – move finger to draw on the canvas.

-Index + Middle Finger Up: Selection mode – select region to erase
+- Index + Middle Finger Up:
+  Selection Mode – select a region to erase.

-Keyboard
+## Keyboard Controls

-Q: Quit application
+- Q     : Quit the application

-E: Select drawn region for deletion
+- E     : Select drawn region for deletion

-ENTER: Confirm deletion of selected region
+- ENTER : Confirm deletion of selected region

-ESC: Cancel selection
+- ESC   : Cancel selection

-C: Clear entire canvas
+- C     : Clear the entire canvas

-How It Works
+# HOW IT WORKS

-The application uses MediaPipe's hand tracking to detect finger positions and gestures.
+- The application uses MediaPipe hand tracking to detect finger positions and gestures.
-The screen is divided into:
+- OpenCV processes the video feed and maps finger movements to the drawing canvas.
+- Gesture-based logic determines whether the user is drawing, selecting, or erasing.

+# SCREEN LAYOUT

-Left Area (75%): Drawing canvas where users draw using hand gestures
+- Left Area (75%):
+  Drawing canvas controlled using hand gestures.

-Top-Right Area (25%): Live camera feed showing hand movements
+- Top-Right Area (25%):
+  Live camera feed showing hand movement.

+- Bottom-Right Area:
-Bottom-Right Area: Instruction panel with control details
+  Instruction panel with controls.

+Note:
-Coordinates are automatically scaled to ensure accurate drawing across the canvas area
+Coordinates are automatically scaled to ensure accurate drawing across the canvas area.